-The Generator - Configuration instrument is available in SDI and ST 2022-6 modes of operation.
-UHD formats are supported with the PHQXO-UHD option in SDI mode.
+The Generator - Configuration instrument is available in SDI (Factory Fitted Option) and ST 2022-6 modes of operation.
+UHD formats are supported with the PHQXO-UHD option.
 The generator instrument has two tabs: one to select the generator video standard and test pattern, and one for audio generation.
-In SDI Stress Toolset Mode, the Generate - Video submenu includes advanced generation tools which form part of the Advanced SDI Stress Toolset [PHQXO-SDI-STRESS].
+In SDI Stress Toolset Mode, the Generate - Video submenu includes advanced generation tools which form part of the optional Advanced SDI Stress Toolset [PHQXO-SDI-STRESS].